-Based on these studies it was determined that Traditional Chinese Medicine (TCM) in general and acupuncture, in particular, is one of the most effective alternative medicine modality for men, women and kids with overactive bladder syndrome (OAB).
-Also, acupuncture is practically painless procedure, which is well tolerated even by kids and causes no side effects and / or complications if performed by a well-trained practitioner.
+Based on these studies it was determined that Traditional Chinese Medicine (TCM) in general and acupuncture, in particular, is one of the most effective alternative medicine modality for men, women, and kids with overactive bladder syndrome (OAB).
+Also, acupuncture is a practically painless procedure, which is well tolerated even by kids and causes no side effects and/or complications if performed by a well-trained practitioner.
 In conclusion, the team of scientists determined that this alternative method worth to be considered as a possible substitute to common therapeutic administrations.

 Herbal Remedies for Overactive Bladder

 Overactive bladder syndrome healing has a long history.
 In the 21st century, individuals don’t have to live with the anxiety that at any moment they may need to hurry to find a restroom otherwise an episode of incontinence may occur.
 A lot of different choices are obtainable to keep the urine flow under control.
 Bladder reeducation, Kegel exercises, and pharmaceutical drugs are only some of the options a doctor may suggest relieving the severity of the urge to urinate.

 Herbal medicine is one of the effective alternative options for overactive bladder syndrome.
 “I believe individuals may get good result from use of the medicinal herbs if other traditional things haven’t led to success, or if the preference of the patient is to get natural treatment and avoid chemical drugs,” says Tomas L. Griebling, MD, MPH, vice president of the University of Kansas Medical Center.

 Below are the most frequently used medicinal herbs and herbal supplements for overactive bladder syndrome: